redelmann/scat/README.md

 `scat` is a *password scatterer*.
 It allows the generation of unique passwords for each service, website, email address or account you might have, all from a single password.

+## Disclaimer

+`scat` is not the best one can achieve in security.
+If you are interested in a more secure system, look at [pwsafe][pwsafe] for instance.
+The system is potentially vulnerable when an attacker can gather generated keys.

+That being said, if you tend to reuse the same password everywhere and do not want to store all passwords in a database, you might be better off using `scat` than to keep using the same password or a slight variation for each website.

 ## Motivation

 Nowadays, accounts for many services such as Facebook, Twitter, Reddit, Google, Amazon, your bank account, etc. are needed.